T. M. Lewin: 21st century

 In April 2020, the company began talks with potential buyers, as the COVID-19 pandemic jeopardised the retailer's operations.
-It was reported that rival menswear retailer Charles Tyrwhitt was among a number of parties which submitted offers for TM Lewin.
-Bain Capital – the private equity group that has been supporting TM Lewin since 2015 through its debt investment arm – was keen to sell the heritage menswear retailer and enlisted corporate finance firm Alantra to conduct an auction.
-On 13 May 2020, TM Lewin was acquired by Torque Brands, a vehicle of private equity firm Stonebridge Capital.
+It was reported that rival menswear retailer Charles Tyrwhitt was among a number of parties which submitted offers for T.M.Lewin.
+Bain Capital – the private equity group that has been supporting T.M.Lewin since 2015 through its debt investment arm – was keen to sell the heritage menswear retailer and enlisted corporate finance firm Alantra to conduct an auction.
+On 13 May 2020, T.M.Lewin was acquired by Torque Brands, a vehicle of private equity firm Stonebridge Capital.

-Around 650 of TM Lewin's 700-strong employees were furloughed under the Coronavirus Job Retention Scheme of the UK government, while the stores remain temporarily closed throughout the pandemic.
-The 50 unfurloughed employees were active in digital operations and supply chain for TM Lewin.
-On 30 June 2020, TM Lewin announced the closure of all of its 66 UK shops and the redundancy of 600 workers.
-Stonebridge bought back the brand's remaining assets, including its online business, in a pre-pack deal after concluding TM Lewin was no longer viable in its current format.
+Around 650 of T.M.Lewin's 700-strong employees were furloughed under the Coronavirus Job Retention Scheme of the UK government, while the stores remain temporarily closed throughout the pandemic.
+The 50 unfurloughed employees were active in digital operations and supply chain for T.M.Lewin.
+On 30 June 2020, T.M.Lewin announced the closure of all of its 66 UK shops and the redundancy of 600 workers.
+Stonebridge bought back the brand's remaining assets, including its online business, in a pre-pack deal after concluding T.M.Lewin was no longer viable in its current format.

 Campaigns

-In 2017, Gary Lineker signed up to be the face of TM Lewin.
+In 2017, Gary Lineker signed up to be the face of T.M.Lewin.
 This partnership continued in 2018 and 2019.

-TM Lewin has collaborated with several sporting events and teams including Royal Ascot, Harlequins (rugby), and the England and Wales Cricket Board.
+T.M.Lewin has collaborated with several sporting events and teams including Royal Ascot, Harlequins (rugby), and the England and Wales Cricket Board.
 In May 2021, TM Lewin announced that they had partnered with the British & Irish Lions for the 2021 British & Irish Lions tour to South Africa.